Metformin, Weight Loss & PCOS – Does it actually work?

 You MUST individualize your treatment!

-Having said all of this, I still want to make the case for using metformin even if you decide you may need stronger and better alternative.
+Having said all of this, I still want to make the case for using metformin even if you decide you may need a stronger and better alternative.

 Because metformin can be COMBINED with other medications to produce even BETTER results.